-In this subsection, we illustrate the third step in our inductor design procedure.
+In this subsection, we illustrate the third step in our inductor design procedure, estimating minimum achievable inductor size for a required quality factor.
 Because the method introduced in this subsection is not as simple and direct as the method in Section III-B, we begin this subsection with a general description of the method.
 Then we derive equations needed in our method for inductor size estimation.
 As we have done in Section III-B, step by step design examples are given to aid understanding of the method.